 All grant proposals submitted to the Robert Wood Johnson Foundation—including Pioneering Ideas Brief Proposal—must be completed online.

-Within six weeks of receipt of your brief proposal we will do one of the following:
+Within eight weeks of receipt of your brief proposal we will do one of the following:

 - Contact you to request additional information;

 - Request that you submit a full proposal;

 - Inform you via email that your project will not be supported at this time.

 If this process is delayed for any reason, we will get in touch with a revised timeline.